 When I realized it was not working - after observing many, many meetings, phone calls, and messages silently - I chose to communicate it openly.
 When we had our last argument, this friend even requested to have such an open communication next time, so I asked for one.
 What happened is that she avoided it and accused me of my own feelings - this is a clear sign to distant yourself from people, who project their own fears and weaknesses on you, esp. if you just want to openly express your feelings.
 This projection of own feelings on others is also something that does not honour my value of mindfulness.
 Mindfulness teaches us to be with our own emotions - even if we feel hurt, disappointed, angry - because these are feelings of our own, and only triggered by an external event.

-What those people also often don`t realize is that if we would stay in this relationship, we would not feel worse for ourselves, but also be not a good friend for them!
+What those people also often don`t realize is that if we would stay in this relationship, we would not feel worse about ourselves, but also not be a good friend for them!
 But in their own hurt, they may not be able to see this from a bird`s eye view, so as Buddhism invites us, we can still choose compassion for these people in hurt (without being friends with them).
 And to be honest - you don`t have to justify anything to anyone.

 3. There is no loneliness if you choose to not anymore spend time with the wrong people.

-When I realized it was not working, I chose myself over the friendship.
+When I realized it was not working, I chose myself over this friendship.
 While it may sound selfish, I am, in fact, the only person who knows myself best and who has the responsibility to take care of my own wellbeing - no one else will do it (as effectively as I can).
 Even if there is such a person, long-term, we neither want to be dependent on them, nor ask too much from them.

 What I have also honestly observed (already before) that I don´t miss these people, which may sound harsh.
-But this does not mean that we diminish the value of our friendships - we still do, but sometimes it is just not the right time anymore to be friends with each other.
+But this does not mean that we diminish the value of our friendships - but sometimes it is just not the right time anymore to be friends with each other.
 If it harms you more than it nurtures, it is time to graciously give thanks and let go.
 To also make room for your soul and other guides that can enter your life.

 How have you dealt with changing friendships?
 Let me know by sending an email to email@example.com – I would be very keen to hear your views! :) PS: Subscribe to my Newsletter to stay in touch for any upcoming posts and news :)